nsrau/azure-docs.it-it/articles/automation/automation-runbook-gallery.md

 ms.date: 03/20/2019
 ms.topic: conceptual
 manager: carmonm
-ms.openlocfilehash: d1ef652747dccdcb0e04ac8032dd47e2ebaa6bf2
+ms.openlocfilehash: 86eebf33f870780871e4c873936e491772c73b63
-ms.sourcegitcommit: cf36df8406d94c7b7b78a3aabc8c0b163226e1bc
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/09/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73886901"
+ms.locfileid: "74231619"
 ---
 # <a name="runbook-and-module-galleries-for-azure-automation"></a>Raccolte di runbook e moduli per l'automazione di Azure

 Anziché creare runbook e moduli personalizzati in Automazione di Azure, si può ricorrere ad alcuni scenari già creati da Microsoft e dalla community.

-È possibile ottenere manuali operativi e [moduli](#modules-in-powershell-gallery) di PowerShell dal PowerShell Gallery e [manuali operativi Python](#python-runbooks) dalla raccolta di script Center. È anche possibile contribuire alla community condividendo gli scenari che si sviluppano, vedere Aggiunta di un Runbook alla raccolta
+You can get PowerShell runbooks and [modules](#modules-in-powershell-gallery) from the PowerShell Gallery and [Python runbooks](#python-runbooks) from the Script Center Gallery.
+You can also contribute to the community by sharing scenarios that you develop, see Adding a runbook to the gallery

-## <a name="runbooks-in-powershell-gallery"></a>Manuali operativi in PowerShell Gallery
+## <a name="runbooks-in-powershell-gallery"></a>Runbooks in PowerShell Gallery

-Il [PowerShell Gallery](https://www.powershellgallery.com/packages) offre un'ampia gamma di manuali operativi di Microsoft e della community che è possibile importare in automazione di Azure.
-Per usarlo, scaricare un Runbook dalla raccolta oppure è possibile importare direttamente manuali operativi dalla raccolta oppure dall'account di automazione nel portale di Azure.
+The [PowerShell Gallery](https://www.powershellgallery.com/packages) provides a variety of runbooks from Microsoft and the community that you can import into Azure Automation.
+To use one, download a runbook from the gallery, or you can directly import runbooks from the gallery, or from your Automation Account in the Azure portal.

-È possibile importare solo direttamente dalla PowerShell Gallery usando il portale di Azure.
-Non è possibile eseguire questa funzione usando PowerShell.
+You can only import directly from the PowerShell Gallery using the Azure portal.
+You cannot perform this function using PowerShell.

 > [!NOTE]
-> È necessario convalidare il contenuto di qualsiasi manuali operativi ottenuto dalla PowerShell Gallery e prestare particolare attenzione durante l'installazione e l'esecuzione in un ambiente di produzione.
+> You should validate the contents of any runbooks that you get from the PowerShell Gallery and use extreme caution in installing and running them in a production environment.

-### <a name="to-import-a-powershell-runbook-from-the-runbook-gallery-with-the-azure-portal"></a>Per importare un Runbook di PowerShell dalla raccolta runbook con il portale di Azure
+### <a name="to-import-a-powershell-runbook-from-the-runbook-gallery-with-the-azure-portal"></a>To import a PowerShell runbook from the Runbook Gallery with the Azure portal

 1. Nel portale di Azure aprire l'account di automazione.
 2. In **Automazione processi** fare clic su **Raccolta di runbook**
-3. Selezionare l' **origine: PowerShell Gallery**.
+3. Select **Source: PowerShell Gallery**.
 4. Individuare l'elemento della raccolta desiderato e selezionarlo per visualizzarne i dettagli.
 A sinistra è possibile immettere parametri di ricerca aggiuntivi per il server di pubblicazione e il tipo.

    ![Sfoglia raccolta](media/automation-runbook-gallery/browse-gallery.png)